bioimaginggroup/nucim/README.md

 ## Installation

-The stable version is available on CRAN:
+The stable version is available on [[CRAN]](https://cran.r-project.org/):

     setRepositories(ind=c(1,2))
     install.packages(c("nucim"))

-The developement version is available on github.
+The developement version is available on [[github]](https://github.com/bioimaginggroup).
 The developement version probably depends on the developement version of bioimagetools:

     setRepositories(ind=c(1,2))
     install.packages(c("devtools","tiff","EBImage"))
     devtools::install_github("bioimaginggroup/bioimagetools")
     devtools::install_github("bioimaginggroup/nucim")

+You may need to install additional libraries on your OS before you can install nucim.
+E.g. on Ubuntu/Debian systems, please execute:

+    sudo apt install libcurl4-openssl-dev libtiff5-dev libfftw3-dev
+in the terminal before installing nucim.

+## More information

+Description of the package andinstructions can be found in:

+* Volker J. Schmid, Marion Cremer, Thomas Cremer: Quantitative analyses of the 3D nuclear landscape recorded with super-resolved fluorescence microscopy.
+Methods (2017), available online first. [[DOI]](https://dx.doi.org/10.1016/j.ymeth.2017.03.013)

 ## Contributors